devballteam/prettier-plugin-jsdoc/README.txt

 PRETTIER PLUGIN JSDOC

+        This is for of original repository: https://gitlab.com/gumen/prettier-plugin-jsdoc with changed parser to have possibility to use it with TypeScript.

-        Prettire plugin that extends default "babel-flow" parser with parser for JSDoc comments.
+        Prettire plugin that extends "typescript" parser with parser for JSDoc comments.

         Author      : @gumen
-        Contributor : @VectorW
+        Contributor : @VectorW, @mbogatzki

 INSTALLATION